kenolabs11-sys/forgedesk/README.md

 ## ⚠ Disclaimer

 ForgeDesk is under active development.
-Preview builds may contain bugs.
+Beta builds may contain bugs and incomplete features.

+---

+## 📄 License

-License: All rights reserved.
+All rights reserved.
 Commercial use is not permitted.